 Prevention of Diphyllobothriasis

-Prevention of diphyllobothriasis is by thoroughly cooking freshwater fish (internal temperature of ≥ 63° C [≥ 145° F]) or freezing it at recommended temperatures can kill fish tapeworms.
-For freezing, recommendations include the following:
+To prevent diphyllobothriasis, ensure freshwater fish is thoroughly cooked to an internal temperature of ≥ 63° C (≥ 145° F) or frozen at recommended temperatures to kill fish tapeworms.
+For freezing, recommendations include the following (1):

 Freezing at -20° C (-4° F) or below for 7 days (total time)